-All students enter the same pre-school curriculum (18 months to five years), which is built on the IB Primary Years Programme (PYP); instruction is in both English and German.
+All students enter the same pre-school curriculum (two to five years), which is built on the IB Primary Years Programme (PYP); instruction is in both English and German.

-The German stream follows the German school curriculum (based on the curriculum of the German Federal State of Thüringen) from primary through to secondary school, and offers all German school leaving certificates.
+The German stream follows the German school curriculum, based on the curriculum of Baden-Württemberg in primary and Thüringen in secondary, and offers all German school leaving certificates.
 It’s ideal for German expats who plan to return to their home country for schooling or further education.
 Students are streamed into three different academic tracks (Gymnasium, Realschule, Hauptschule) based on their ability and needs.
 The language of instruction is German, and English is taught on three differentiated levels.

-Students also have the opportunity to learn a third language – French or Latin – once they reach middle school; Spanish is offered from Grade 10.
+Students also have the opportunity to learn a third language – French, Spanish and Latin are offered from Grade 6; Spanish is offered from Grade 10.

-All students study in English and German, whether they are a beginner or native speaker and, in the IB stream, German is the second language that students study from Grade 1 to 10.
-Students also have the opportunity to learn a third language – French, Spanish or Mandarin – as they progress through the IB programme.
+GESS really values children's nationalities and home languages and offers outstanding mother tongue and foreign language programmes from pre-school onwards.
+IB students study in English and study German as a second language from Grades 1 to 10.
+Students also have the opportunity to learn a third language – French, Spanish, or Mandarin – as they progress through the IB programme.
 Another distinguishing feature of this school is its Danish and Dutch Mother Tongue Programmes, which are offered within the IB programme.
 This will appeal to any families planning to return to the Netherlands or Denmark, or enrol in a university there.